kazuhitoyokoi/node-red-codespaces/README.md

 ## 3. Move to the GitHub Codespaces

 When accessing the Node-RED template repository, you can see the green button, "Use this template" in the top-right corner.
-After clicking th button, two options emerge to be able to select.
+After clicking the button, two options emerge to be able to select.
 Here, select "Open in a codespaces" to open the template repository on the Codespaces.

 <img width="350" border="1" src="open-codespaces.png">